cp2k/cp2k/tools/plan_mpi_omp/README.md

 ranks between sockets (see above) appears hard to achieve with OpenMPI therefore an undersubscribed system may not be recommended.
-To display and to log the pinning and thread affinization at the startup of an application, `mpirun --report-bindings` can be used.
+To display and to log the pinning and thread affinization at the startup of an application, `mpiexec --report-bindings` can be used.

 The end of the next section continues with our example and extends execution to multiple nodes of the above-mentioned system.